 For example, look at the photos below.
 The left photo was from a year ago.
 I posted a lot of ugly process photos which did nothing to ‘sell’ my art.
 As opposed to the post on the right which is a staged photo of a completed product that looks much more attractive.
 (Add a photobombing dog for extra love from the internet.)

-Your photos may not be the best in the beginning of your artsy journey, but keep looking at what other successful artists are doing and mimic their photo compositions.
+Your photos may not be the best at the beginning of your art markerting journey, but keep looking at what other successful artists are doing and mimic their photo compositions.
 Work on your style.
 Perfect your art.
 Create quality products.

 After you get someone’s attention, what do you want them to do?

 If you want to sell your work online, it’s a good idea to set up a storefront (Etsy, Weebly, Shopify, etc..).
 If you produce video content, you’ll likely want a YouTube channel.
 If you blog, you’ll want a site like WordPress or Wix.
 Maybe you have an email list you want people to sign up for or affiliate links you’d like them to click on.